Every Kristen Stewart performance, ranked

 Kristen’s career started long before Twilight, though, and even before her big break in Panic Room (2002).
 Her filmography to date is far from consistent, careening through various genres, styles and levels of quality.
 This list ranks her performances, not the movies themselves.
 To count, it must be a credited role in a feature-length film, so no short films, and we’re disregarding what were essentially cameo appearances in Undertow (2004) and Jumper (2008).

-With Spencer — in which Kristen plays Diana, the people’s princess — hitting theatres next week, and surrounded by Oscar buzz, it seemed an opportune time to rewatch every one of her movies and acknowledge the breadth of an already iconic, if somewhat erratic, career.
+With Spencer — in which Kristen plays Diana, the people’s princess — now in theatres and surrounded by Oscar buzz, it seemed an opportune time to rewatch every one of her movies and acknowledge the breadth of an already iconic, if somewhat erratic, career.

 This is every Kristen Stewart performance, ranked.